-- Mental health partners bill the District through the VOCA grant if clients have been identified as victims of crime. - Mental health partners provide date, time, and cost of the session, name of the student, and service provided on the monthly invoices (Exhibit B). - Once an invoice is received, the dates of the sessions are reconciled against the campus sign-in sheets (Exhibit C) to ensure that services were provided at the campus the day identified. - When students are virtual, home visits and tele-therapy are also services provided. - If discrepancies are identified, they are logged and shared with the partner to resolve (Exhibits A and D).
+- Mental health partners bill the District through the VOCA grant if clients have been identified as victims of crime.
+The VOCA grant services are reviewed on a regular basis to ensure services are provided to students, staff, and families and to monitor fiscal responsibility related to the use of the VOCA funds.
+Should a student be in need of more sessions, a care team consisting of the counselor, Social Worker, and campus Mental Health Therapist will collaborate to discuss the next steps based on the program's MTSS process, to continue supporting the student' needs, if applicable. - Mental health partners provide date, time, and cost of the session, name of the student, and service provided on the monthly invoices (Exhibit B). - Once an invoice is received, the dates of the sessions are reconciled against the campus sign-in sheets (Exhibit C) and the campus access card report to ensure that services were provided at the campus the day identified. - When students are virtual, home visits and tele-therapy are also services provided. - If discrepancies are identified, they are logged and shared with the partner to resolve (Exhibits A and D).

-Virtual School Support
+Virtual Support

 The Division of Social Emotional Learning and Comprehensive Health made a successful transition to virtual social and emotional support in March 2020 when the shift to online learning occurred (due to the COVID-19 pandemic) and learned key strategies that continue to be implemented.
-Teachers are provided support and training for conducting virtual check-ins and community-building circles.
-An SEL curriculum has been developed for use in the virtual classroom that provides lessons for students K-12.
-For students that need more intensive supports, the District multi-tiered systems are utilized to determine what support best meets the need of the student as was outlined earlier.
-School counselors work with campus staff and families to help determine what kind of social/emotional support is appropriate.
 Social workers and mental health counselors have the capacity to conduct virtual therapeutic sessions for students and families.
 Outside counseling partners also offer virtual sessions.